X1 Control Panel Expert Mode Overview

 Deep click inputs will be included by default in any profile you create.
 Just select one of the deep click enabled buttons and you will see a deep click nested inside the button.

-By default the deep click, will include a 0% strength vibration.
+By default, a deep click will include a 0% strength vibration.
 This can be removed, but often you will want to add vibration feedback so you can feel when your deep click activates.

 Adding an extra Deep Click level